yaeji-lim/gen_fclust/README.md

 R-Code for "A generalization of functional clustering for discrete multivariate longitudinal data"

-by Ja-Yoon Jang,Yaeji Lim, Ying Kuen Cheung, and Hee-Seok Oh, Dec 2019.
+by Yaeji Lim, Ying Kuen Cheung, and Hee-Seok Oh, Dec 2019.

 "simulation_code.R" ; Main simulation code